Drug-Impaired Driving

 Drugged Driver

 Drug-impaired driving is a growing problem in the U.S., and the laws are complex and vary by state.
-There are over 400 drugs that are tracked by NHTSA that can cause impairment, and each has a different impact on every user.
+There are over 400 drugs that are tracked by the National Highway Traffic Safety Administration (NHTSA) that can cause impairment, and each has a different impact on every user.
 As states address the issue of drugged driving, the need for additional data is important.

 GHSA Policy